joachimschmidt557/nochfragen/README.md

 ## Configuration

-- `gutefrage:password` in redis: The password required to access moderation features
+- `nochfragen:password` in redis: The password required to access moderation features